gobugger/gomarket/README.md

 - Zero JavaScript
 - Optional PGP-based 2FA
 - Optional CAPTCHA protection
-- Optional Phishing guard
+- Optional Phishing protection/entry guard

 **Communication & Dispute Resolution:**
 - Order chat system for buyer-vendor communication
 - Dispute resolution without admin intervention with refund offers

-**Infrastructure:**
-- S3-compatible storage for horizontal scalability
-- Automated translation system based on gotext

 ## Architecture

-Architecture has evolved from the book "Let's Go" by Alex Edwards.
+This software is built from scratch and was inspired by the book "Let's Go" by Alex Edwards.

 **Layered Structure:**
 ```